 2023 Nissan Frontier Interior

 The inside of Frontier 2023 is expected to be a cot of the larger Nissan Titan style.
-This includes a dashboard with a large touchscreen in the middle— possibly the same 8.0 and 9.0-inch units offered on Titan. we anticipate the new Frontier infotainment display will easily overshadow the current 5.8-inch truck unit.
+This includes a dashboard with a large touchscreen in the middle— possibly the same 8.0 and 9.0-inch units offered on Titan.
+We anticipate the new Frontier infotainment display will easily overshadow the current 5.8-inch truck unit.

 There’s not much we know about Frontier’s upcoming interior.
 What is certain is that the design and quality of the material can only be an improvement over the outdated, plastic-laden cabins that host the current generation.

-In order for Frontier to challenge the rest of its mid-size rivals ahead of infotainment, it will need to offer a larger touchscreen and more standard features than the current generation.
+For Frontier to challenge the rest of its mid-size rivals ahead of infotainment, it will need to offer a larger touchscreen and more standard features than the current generation.

 We wouldn’t be surprised if stronger stereos, Wi-Fi hotspots, and wireless charging were also offered.
 In any case, all these features can be found on the full-size Nissan Titan.

 2023 Nissan Frontier Engine

 Four torque-rich cylinders can also enter the Frontier, be it in the form of a 236-hp turbocharged 2.0-liter four-cylinder or turbo-diesel engine.

-Nissan reintroduces a standard four-cylinder engine, the Frontier 2020 currently offering only a 3.8-liter 310-hp V-6 mated to a nine-speed automatic transmission.
+Nissan reintroduces a standard four-cylinder engine, the Frontier 2020, currently offering only a 3.8-liter 310-hp V-6 mated to a nine-speed automatic transmission.
 That powertrain combo must survive for the Frontier 2023 lineup.

-Nissan is promising a stronger rear ale on the new Frontier, which will help increase its payload capacity from the current maximum of 1,460 pounds of trucks.
+Nissan promises a stronger rear ale on the new Frontier, which will help increase its payload capacity from the current maximum of 1,460 pounds of trucks.

-Nissan Frontier Towing Capacity
+2023 Nissan Frontier Towing Capacity

-Since the current generation, Frontier has a maximum towing capacity of 6720 pounds and a maximum payload rating of 1450 pounds, we expect future versions to meet or exceed those numbers.
+Since the current generation, Frontier has a maximum towing capacity of 6720 pounds and a maximum payload rating of 1450 pounds.
+We expect future versions to meet or exceed those numbers.

 Frontier Fuel Economy